 I just happen to like the Engraving fonts without the ink.
 But it could just be my personal preference.
 You may love the look!

 How to bend your Cricut Maker Engraving Bracelet

 These are really easy to bend.
 I only have some difficulty due to some Carpel Tunnel in my wrist.
-So off camera I was able to bend it a little then take a picture for you.
+So off camera, I was able to bend it a little and then take a picture for you.

 The bracelet has a bend on the curved end.
 Simply place your bracelet all the way into that bend and slowly bend the bracelet around the curved part.

-TIP: If your planning on making a gift or to sell the bracelet I’d advise covering both sides with blue tape to prevent any scratches prior to bending.
+TIP: If you are planning on making a gift or selling the bracelet I’d advise covering both sides with blue tape to prevent any scratches prior to bending.

 Next, turn the bracelet bender slightly in your hand so you can get a tad bit more of a bend.

 Turn the bracelet and bend the other end in the same manner.

 Once you get it to this point (both ends bent) If you need to make it smaller or tighter, I’d advise to do a little bend on each side at a time until it fits right.

 Take care to not bend it in half in the middle of the bracelet. 😊